The Quality Crisis Caught at $28K: How Three Weeks of Checklists Prevented Revenue Collapse

 Total downside: $84,000+ annually from preventable quality inconsistency

 Week 1 result: Audit complete.
-Problem confirmed.
+The problem was confirmed.
 Quality variance was real, measurable, and threatening growth.
-Time to systematize.
+It was time to systematize.

 Week 2: Document Ideal Process, Create Checklists, Test

 Most operators try to “work harder” to fix quality.
 Diego knew that wouldn’t work.
-Energy fluctuates.
-Motivation varies.
-Willpower depletes.
+Energy rises and falls.
+Motivation changes.
+Willpower runs out.

 The only fix: Remove quality dependence on operator state.